 Dell EMC has introduced its latest Z-series 100GbE fabric switch (Z9263F-ON).

-It’s no secret that data centres are the foundation for IT operations and service delivery, with investments in these facilities – regardless of whether they’re on-premise, hosted, or available as cloud facilities – are on the rise.
+It's no secret that data centers are the foundation for IT operations and service delivery, with investments in these facilities – regardless of whether they're on-premise, hosted, or available as cloud facilities – are on the rise.

-And then there is the surging adoption of virtualisation and automation technologies that are significantly transforming data centre architectures.
+And then there is the surging adoption of virtualisation and automation technologies that are significantly transforming data center architectures.
 Dell EMC says this trend is evident across the board, from hyper-converged environments all the way to hyper-scale environments.

 According to Dell EMC, a growing requirement among enterprise and service provider buyers is that they be able to make independent purchasing decisions around the networking hardware and software that they choose.
 Dell EMC calls this Open Networking and asserts it is central to the shift towards software-defined networking (SDN) – and that its latest Z-series switch embraces this new model to enable greater innovation, savings, and control.